ABHIJITHDL/useless/README.md

 ### The Solution (that nobody asked for)
 We test your patience with:
-Spot the Difference: Identify the correct bat among several options.
+- Spot the Difference: Identify the correct bat among several options.
-Counter Challenge: Stop the counter at exactly 42 seconds.
+- Counter Challenge: Stop the counter at exactly 42 seconds.
-Funny Ambition Selection: Choose your branch, habit, ambition, and superpower in a humorous way.
+- Funny Ambition Selection: Choose your branch, habit, ambition, and superpower in a humorous way.
-Loading Screen: Experience a funny and interactive loading screen with random messages.
+- Loading Screen: Experience a funny and interactive loading screen with random messages.
-Video Playback: Watch a video and get redirected to the next challenge.
+- Video Playback: Watch a video and get redirected to the next challenge.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- HTML, CSS, JavaScript
+- 'HTML', 'CSS', 'JavaScript'
-- Frontend-Full Stack
+- 'Frontend-Full_Stack'

 For Hardware:
 - Nill